apache/pulsar/site2/docs/client-libraries-dotnet.md

         dotnet add package DotPulsar
         ```

-   2. After the command completes, open the `.csproj` file to see the added reference:
+   2. After the command completes, open the `.csproj` file to see the added reference.

         ```xml
         <ItemGroup>